0xdead-babe/0xdead-babe.github.io/can-you-help-me.md

 *Challenge Author*: LaplaceDemon

-For a quick nudge or if you run into any confusion, feel free to reach out via Discord: **Apt32#3560**
+For any quick guidance, assistance in case of confusion, or when you're ready to submit your solution, don't hesitate to connect with via Discord: **Apt32#3560**

 ### Prize: